 Students are required to play all scales meant for their grade level from memory.
 The notes are to be played evenly, ascending and descending, and smoothly (legato).
 In the higher grades, the examiner may ask that the scales be played free stroke or rest stroke.

 Even if you haven’t signed up for a course, this approach to the scale book is still a wise one to follow.

 Trinity College Scales & Exercises

-Again, the Trinity version of the scale book comes in two prescribed version: one for grades up to 5, and another for grades 6 to 8.
+Again, the Trinity version of the scale book comes in two prescribed versions: one for grades up to 5, and another for grades 6 to 8.
 Check out Amazon links below:

 As an exam prep book, this is a no-frills, no-fuss publication rather than a detailed book of instructions or guidelines.
 The point is if you can play the scales flawlessly, you can gauge your current playing level more or less.
 If you make mistakes, you know what needs to be sorted.

 You can’t take a book like this too casually.
 It is a formal book, a serious aid to musicianship.
-At even Grade 3 level, the scales can be challenging to a student at that rough level.
-The book has material for fingerstyle guitar in a general sense as also for plectrum guitar, although the classical guitar part is quite extensive and solid.
+At even Grade 3 level, the scales can be challenging.
+The book has material for fingerstyle guitar in a general sense including the plectrum guitar, although the classical guitar part is quite extensive and solid.